elishamutang/to-do-app/actionList.md

     - ~~Complete 2nd All Tasks div that goes into detail regarding each task.~~
     - This will require 'To-Do' objects to be created dynamically, try using classes to create the objects.

-- Each 'To-Do' object (e.g Walk Dog task) should be an object.
 - Each 'To-Do' object shall have the following details:
     - ~~Title~~
     - Due Date (Mock-up done, create functionality).
     - Priority (Mock-up done, create functionality).
     - ~~Notes (Notes section done, create functionality~~ and change to text area).
-    - Checklist (Mock-up done, create functionality).
+    - Checklist (Mock-up done, create functionality). **Halfway done, need to figure out feature to delete last input if out of focus**

+- View controller
-- Planning to create a module for setting the "blueprint" of each To-Do object.
+    - Switch view according to selected To-Do object.
-    - A class containing the blueprint to create a each To-Do object (inside createToDo.js).
-    - Store each object inside an array.
-    - Dynamically add properties to the object.

 ### To-Do List Basic Functionality (Low)
 - Revise radio buttons for Tasks Overview container (On-hold for now)